over45Codes/earth-mars-webpage/README.md

 This is a good starter project when you are starting to learn HTML, CSS which include images.
 This webpage was fun to build, very simple straight forward project.

 ## Author
-* Grace Castaneda - Newbie Coder -
+* Grace Castaneda - Passionate Coder - [Linkedin](https://www.linkedin.com/in/castanedagrace/)